 "Transcription and Broadcast"

-1) Conclusion from the lesson: One of the most important processes in the cell is protein synthesis.
+1) Conclusion on the lesson: One of the most important processes occurring in the cell is the synthesis of proteins.
 Each cell contains thousands of proteins, including those inherent only to this type of cell.
-Since in the process of life all proteins sooner or laterare destroyed, the cell must continuously synthesize proteins to restore its membranes, organelles, etc. In addition, many cells produce proteins for the needs of the whole organism, for example, endocrine gland cells that release protein hormones into the blood.
-In such cells, protein synthesis is especially intense.
-Protein synthesis is energy intensive.
-The source of this energy, as well as for all cellular processes, is ATP.
+Since in the process of life all proteins sooner or laterare destroyed, the cell must continuously synthesize proteins to restore its membranes, organelles, etc. In addition, many cells produce proteins for the needs of the whole organism, for example, cells of the endocrine glands that secrete protein hormones into the blood.
+In such cells, protein synthesis is especially intensive.
+Protein synthesis requires a lot of energy.
+The source of this energy, as for all cellular processes, is ATP.

-2) Assess the independent work of students and their work at the blackboard.
+2) Rate independent work students and their work at the blackboard.
 Also evaluate the activity of the participants in the conversation and speakers.

 Repeat § 2.13.